SPEAKING & WORKSHOPS

 Tim speaks on a number of topics regarding leadership and professional and personal growth.
 Whether you are looking for a keynote speaker or someone to lead an interactive workshop, Tim is an acknowledged expert on the topics of leadership, communication, and team effectiveness.
 Besides his honored status as a Master Sherpa Executive Coach, he is also a Certified Sherpa Leadership Institute Instructor.

-Communication and Team Effectiveness (CTE)
+Communication and Team Effectiveness (CTE) -- Improving team synergy & results

 A half-day workshop similar to the CTE above, which jump-starts the working relationships between a new executive and his or her team.
 Why spend months feeling each other out and learning how to work together through trial and error when you can leap ahead to effective teamwork in a morning or afternoon?
+The speed of the adjustment is dramatically seen in immediate and long-term results.

-Coaching Skills for High Performance (CSHP)
+Coaching Skills for High Performance (CSHP) -- Turning mere managers into higher level leaders

-Managing Self Training (MST)
+Managing Self Training (MST) -- What many would call "time management"

 Tim Stevenson brings his years of experience to the table to design a workshop clearly aimed at the needs and goals of your team or organization.
 Known to be "an exceptional listener," Tim can zero in on what problems and needs really exist and what can be done to improve them.